dogweather/validated_object/README.md

 > `attr_reader` followed by `validates` is such a common pattern that
 > there's a second DSL which wraps them up into one call: `validates_attr`.

-Here's the immutable version of `Dog` re-written with the simplified DSL:
+Here's the immutable version of `Dog` re-written with the new, simplified DSL:

 ```ruby
 class ImmutableDog < ValidatedObject::Base